Kotteakos v. United States: Background

 Kotteakos and 31 others were indicted under § 37 of the Criminal Code for a single general conspiracy to violate the National Housing Act by inducing lending institutions to make loans which would be offered to the Federal Housing Administration for insurance on the basis of false and fraudulent information.
 Nineteen defendants were brought to trial, and the cases of 13 were submitted to the jury.
 The evidence proved eight or more different conspiracies by separate groups of defendants which had no connection with each other except that all utilized one Brown as a broker to handle fraudulent applications.
 Evidence of dealings between Brown and defendants other than Kotteakos was admitted against Kotteakos, and the judge instructed the jury that only one conspiracy was charged and that the acts and declarations of one conspirator bound all.
 Kotteakos and six other defendants were convicted.

 Opinion of the court

-The Supreme Court issued an opinion on June 10, 1946.
-Justice Hugo Black concurred without a separate opinion.